chg60/DEPhT/README.md

 Most new models will likely take somewhere between 15 minutes and an hour to train.

+# Examples

+We have some example genomes and expected outputs to make it easy for end-users to verify that DEPhT (and the Mycobacterium model) are installed correctly.
+These genomes and their expected outputs can be found in the GitHub repository in resources > examples.

 # General Information

-- Current version is 1.1.1
+- Current version is 1.1.2
-- Most recent stable version is 1.1.1
+- Most recent stable version is 1.1.2
 - We currently have models available for these bacterial genera:
     - [Mycobacterium](https://osf.io/aw4up/download)
     - [Gordonia](https://osf.io/djwsb/download)